mark-sed/moss-lang/docs/language-reference/x-bytecode-and-program-sharing.md

 Constants and values are stored in memory pool and the bytecode (unlike Java or CPython) is register based.

+Bytecode is stored in little endian byte order.

 ## Memory pools

 There are multiple memory pools